gaddamvyshnavi4/assignment-5.2/README.md

 React Hooks -> They give additional functionality to the React Applications.
 They let you manage states and props easily.

 --------------
-await,async are related we should use both if one iincluded--fetch
+await,async are related we should use both if one inncluded--fetch
 ----------------

 Assignment: